If you're hoping to turn your love of photography into a career, discover the steps you need to take to become a professional photographer in the UK

 To see what's available, search postgraduate courses in photography.

-To gain entry to a course, you'll typically need at least a 2:1 degree in a related subject, as well as substantial relevant experience.
+To gain entry to a course, you'll typically need at least a 2:1 in a related subject, plus substantial relevant experience.
 This could be anything from work shadowing to publishing your own photography blog.

-Universities will be interested to see your own work, so you may be called to interview as part of the application process.
+Universities will be interested in seeing your own work, so you may be called to interview as part of the application process.
 Compile a creative portfolio of your work and be prepared to discuss it at length.

-Generally speaking, a full-time photography Masters will take you one or two years to complete.
-Part-time courses can last up to three years, with the exception of some part-time MFA courses, which can take four.
+Generally speaking, a full-time photography Masters will take one or two years to complete.
+Part-time courses can last up to three years, except for some part-time MFA courses, which can take four.

-The RPS also provides annual funding for two online degree courses at Falmouth University: the BA Photography (top-up) and the MA Photography.
+The RPS also provides annual funding for two online degree courses at Falmouth University - the online BA Photography and the MA Photography.

 • architecture